World cup: Differences between world cup and world championships

 A periodic world cup or world championship usually takes the form of a knockout tournament (possibly with an initial group stage).
 This is held over a number of days or weeks, with the entrants eventually being whittled down to two, and the tournament culminating in a world cup final.
 The winner(s) take the title of World Champion(s) and hold it until the next time the event is held (usually one, two, or four years later).
 This format is most common in team sports.
 In individual sports however, holding the title can vary in terms of duration, as it is dependent on the timing of the next scheduled individual contest between the defending champion and a challenger.

+As well, some sports host a bronze medal game, with the third and fourth place competitors competing for bronze, respectively.

 Season-long format

 A contrasting concept, popular in individual sports, is a year-long competition with several meetings over its course.
 In this format, victory at an individual meeting earns a number of points, and, usually, a number of positions below also score points inversely related to their position.
 Contestants accumulate a number of points over the course of the year (often "season") and their cumulative total after all meetings have been concluded determines the World Champion or, simply, World Cup winner.
 The winner is then considered the champion until the next World Cup.